Not Very Resilient

 Contributing sources

-Cartographers and Photogrammetrists are somewhat less resilient to AI impacts than most occupations, according to our analysis of 6 sources.
+Cartographers and Photogrammetrists are less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

 Learn more about how you can thrive in this position

-This role is somewhat resilient
+This role is not very resilient

 Read full analysisAnalysis of Current AI Resilience